alaindet/learn-go/courses/learning-idiomatic-go/__bookmark.md

-53
+61
-Reading and Writing a Map
+Blocks, Shadows, and Control Structures